widberg/widberg-defs/README.md

 # widberg-defs

-A clean-room implementation of defs.h from the Hex-Rays decompiler sdk.
+An alternative implementation of defs.h from the Hex-Rays decompiler sdk.

 ### Overview